 Administrative Support Services.
 Milliman may make payments to Participating Insurance Companies and/or their affiliates for certain administrative services relating to the Funds.
-These services may include, but are not limited to, distributing Fund documents, such as prospectuses and shareholder reports, to existing contract owners; hosting and maintaining a website to ensure that Fund documents are publicly accessible, free of charge, to existing contract owners; maintaining and preserving records related to the purchase, redemption and other account activity of contract owners; assisting with proxy solicitations on behalf of the Funds, including soliciting and compiling voting instructions from contract owners; preparing, printing and distributing reports of values to existing contract owners with respect to their existing contract values allocated to the Funds; receiving and answering correspondence from existing contract owners about their current investments in the Funds.
+These services may include, but are not limited to, distributing Fund documents, such as prospectuses and shareholder reports, to existing contract owners; hosting and maintaining a website to ensure that Fund documents are publicly accessible, free of charge, to existing contract owners; maintaining and preserving records related to the purchase, redemption and other account activity of contract owners; assisting with proxy solicitations on behalf of the Funds, including soliciting and compiling voting instructions from contract owners; preparing, printing and distributing reports of values to existing contract owners with respect to their existing contract values allocated to the Funds; receiving and answering correspondence from existing contract owners, including requests for Fund documents, relating to their existing investments in the Funds; and answering questions from existing contract owners about their current investments in the Funds.
 The cost of providing the services and the overall package of services provided may vary from one arrangement to another.
 Milliman does not make an independent assessment of a Participating Insurance Company's or its affiliate's cost of providing such services.
 Accordingly, a Participating Insurance Company or its affiliate may earn profits on these payments for these services, since the amount of the payments may exceed the actual costs of providing the services.
 Milliman pays for these administrative support services out of its own legitimate profits.